luanillust/luanillustrates/_posts/2018-10-08-new-zealand-the-sights-otago-part-1.md

 	<img src="{{ baseurl }}/assets/luantics/P031/P031NZ63.jpg" alt="a starry night sky veiled with clouds"/>
 </div>

 The next day saw us return to the aimless driving.
 Due to my miserable attempt at visiting locations, I only yielded us an emptier tank of fuel and feelings of disappointment.
 Besides this mishap, the only notable occurrence was our visit to <a href="https://www.google.com/maps/place/Roaring+Meg+9384,+New+Zealand/@-44.9810343,168.9707866,12z/data=!3m1!4b1!4m5!3m4!1s0xa9d52f6ce36ef947:0x500ef8684796480!8m2!3d-44.9722069!4d169.0541696">Roaring Meg</a>, a stream that powers a hydro-electric plant.
-Though there wasn't much to the place, its smashing sights and soothing sounds made Roaring Meg a nice stop to admire.
+Though there wasn't much to the place, its smashing sights and soothing sounds would make it a good place for a pit stop.

 <div class="imageset">
 	<img src="{{ baseurl }}/assets/luantics/P031/P031NZ64.jpg" alt="a grassy mountain with a snowy mountain"/>